diamonddudetcg/Disco-Inferno/docs/season3explanations.md

 <img src="assets/spell.png" alt="Spell" width="12" height="12"/> [Floowandereeze and the Magnificent Map](https://db.ygoprodeck.com/card/?search=Floowandereeze%20and%20the%20Magnificent%20Map)

-Floowandereeze was one of the best decks (if not the single best) last season, and we just don't want them in the format.
+Hits 4, 5 and 6 to Floowandereeze.
+It was one of the best decks (if not the single best) last season, and we just don't want them in the format.
 We've had enough of them in Advanced, and them getting Map in addition to everything they already had was a recipe for a tier 0 format, and the only thing worse than a tier 0 format is one where the deck is both massively unfun to play against and has a terrible and very confusing mirror match.
 We just don't want Floowandereeze to be a top tier deck.

 <img src="assets/effect.png" alt="Effect Monster" width="12" height="12"/> [Majespecter Unicorn - Kirin](https://db.ygoprodeck.com/card/?search=Majespecter%20Unicorn%20-%20Kirin)